POST Bodies

-When sending URL- encoded data, set your HTTP Content-Type header to application/x-www-form-urlencoded and present your key/value pairs according to RFC-3986arrow-up-right.
+When sending URL- encoded data, set your HTTP `Content-Type` header to `application/x-www-form-urlencoded` and present your key/value pairs according to [RFC-3986](https://tools.ietf.org/html/rfc3986).

 POST /api/blocks/<SECTION_ID>/sections HTTP/1.1